The Role of the Resource Conservation Manager

 - Provide information and training to facility operator and maintenance staff

-- Develop recognition program that encourages actions
+- Develop recognition program that encourages conservation actions

-- Work with representatives of local utilities, management, staff and the public to implement all of the above
+- Work with representatives of local utilities, management, staff, and the public to implement all of the above

-- Periodically review and adjust plan as necessary
+- Periodically review and adjust plan

-After two to three years in this role, an RCM’s responsibilities shift to monitoring, tracking and evaluating the plan’s effectiveness.
+After two to three years in this role, an RCM’s responsibilities shift to monitoring, tracking, and evaluating the plan’s effectiveness.
 As technology changes, new retrofit projects may arise.

-RCM Skills and Qualifications
+RCM Skills and Tools

-- Associate degree and two years of experience in conservation program or services
+- Bachelor degree in environmental science, resource conservation or related field or Associate degree and two years of experience in conservation program or services

 - Understanding of utility rate structure, energy use costs and consumption patterns